waveform80/pistreaming/README.md

 from the camera.
 You should be able to visit the URL from multiple browsers simultaneously (although obviously you'll saturate the Pi's bandwidth sooner or later).

+If you find the video stutters or the latency is particularly bad (more than a second), please check you have a decent network connection between the Pi and the clients.
+I've found ethernet works perfectly (even with things like powerline boxes in between) but a poor wifi connection doesn't provide enough bandwidth, and dropped packets are not handled terribly well.

 To shut down the server press Ctrl+C - you may find it'll take a while to shut down unless you close the client web browsers (Chrome in particular